Tofua: Geography and geology

 Most historical eruptions have been small explosions from Lofia cone along the northern caldera rim.
 The eruptions of 1958–59 caused most of the islanders to evacuate for a year or more.

+An expedition filmed by PBS for the Nova popular science television program in 2023 sighted an active lava lake in the Lofia cone, with a further expedition in 2025 sighting the lake, which was estimated to be "slightly smaller than a basketball court".

 History

 In 1774 Captain Cook sailed between Tofua and Kao, but did not land.
 He observed smoke rising from the island, and that "[the] brow of the Hill had been consumed by fire".